 Ann Robbins, Ph.D.

 Dr. Robbins has 25 years of experience providing clinical and regulatory affairs expertise to drug development programs, from preparation of initial IND submissions to regulatory support of marketed products.
-Trained as a neuroscientist, her therapeutic focus is on central nervous system and neuroendocrinologic drug products.
-For the past 6 years, she has been an independent regulatory affairs consultant, providing regulatory strategy for global interactions with and submissions to regulatory bodies, lifecycle management and regulatory compliance for marketed products, and regulatory due diligence for product in- licensing and business partnerships.
+Trained as a neuroscientist, her therapeutic focus is on drug treatment for central nervous system disorders and neuroendocrinologic drug products for women’s reproductive health.
+For the past 10 years, she has been an independent regulatory affairs consultant, providing regulatory strategy for global interactions with and submissions to regulatory bodies, lifecycle management and regulatory compliance for marketed products, and regulatory due diligence for product in- licensing and business partnerships.

 Prior to becoming a consultant, Dr. Robbins held regulatory affairs leadership positions at Procter & Gamble Pharmaceuticals and Eli Lilly, served as Vice President of Clinical Development and Regulatory Affairs at Thyreos, a startup pharmaceutical company, and provided clinical trial management and regulatory affairs expertise at Organon Pharmaceuticals, and the Population Council, Center for Biomedical Research, a non-profit drug development organization.
 She received her B.A. in Physiological Psychology from The University of Texas, her M.A. and Ph.D. in Neuroscience from Florida State University.

 Director, Quality Assurance

 Mr. Yarmaloff has over 25 years of quality assurance (QA) and clinical operations experience.
 He provides Good Clinical Practice (GCP) QA support to investigational product programs of small to mid-size biopharmaceutical and medical device companies sponsors.